FishieDotCom/Toxiq-Legal/Terms of service.md

 - Requests should include detailed information about the intended use and the methods to be employed.
 - Toxiq reserves the right to approve or deny any request at its discretion.

+# Prohibition of Doxxing

+Toxiq strictly prohibits doxxing in any form.
+Doxxing is defined as the act of revealing or publishing private or identifying information about an individual or organization without their consent.
+This practice is a severe violation of privacy and can lead to harassment, stalking, or other harmful consequences.

+### Prohibited Actions

+The following actions are strictly forbidden on Toxiq:

+1. Sharing personal information without consent, including but not limited to:
+   - Full names (when linked to other identifying information)
+   - Home addresses
+   - Phone numbers
+   - Email addresses
+   - Government identification numbers eg : NID number
+   - Private social media accounts or personal websites
+   - Employer information or work addresses
+   - Family members' information

+2. Threatening to reveal someone's personal information
+3. Encouraging others to find or share someone's private information
+4. Sharing links to external sites containing doxxed information
+5. Using platform features (e.g., images, direct messages) to circumvent anti-doxxing measures

+### Exceptions

+1. Public figures: Sharing publicly available information about public figures is generally permitted, provided it does not include private details or encourage harassment.

+2. Consent: If an individual has explicitly and verifiably consented to have their information shared, it may be allowed.
+However, Toxiq reserves the right to remove such information if it poses a risk to the individual or others.

+### Consequences of Doxxing

+Users found engaging in doxxing will face severe consequences, including but not limited to:

+1. Immediate removal of the offending content
+2. Permanent account termination
+3. IP ban from the platform
+4. Reporting to relevant law enforcement agencies, if applicable

+### Reporting Doxxing

+Users are encouraged to report any instances of doxxing immediately.
+Toxiq will investigate all reports promptly and take appropriate action.

 # Prohibited Promotions
 To ensure the safety and well-being of our community, Toxiq prohibits the promotion of the following: